pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 <a href="#heading--other-network-elements"><h2 id="heading--other-network-elements">About other network elements</h2></a>

-This section summarizes a number of other networking elements that may occasionally come up when working with MAAS networks.
+This section summarises a number of other networking elements that may occasionally come up when working with MAAS networks.
 These include:

 - [Client](#heading--client)
 - [Hub](#heading--hub)